spinnaker/spinnaker.github.io/guides/spin/pipeline/index.md

 Pipeline execution started
 ```
 If your pipeline is parameterized, you can submit a JSON-formatted
-map of the parameters and their values either via the `--parameter-file`
+map of the parameters and their values via the `--parameter-file`
-flag or via STDIN, e.g.
+flag, e.g.

 ```bash
 {